SELF GUIDED AUDIO TOURS HAWAII

 With Shaka Guide, you’ll explore Sequoia National Park at your own pace.
 Our tour is a can’t-miss list of the best things to see and do, but with our app you can stop and go as you please.
 It’s your day, and your adventure.
 So sit back, relax, and enjoy the ride.

-With 18 stops and 48 narration points, our Sequoia National Park tour will take around a half day to complete but can go much longer depending on how many hikes you take and how much time you spend gazing at its beauty.
+With 17 stops and 48 narration points, our Sequoia National Park tour will take around a half day to complete but can go much longer depending on how many hikes you take and how much time you spend gazing at its beauty.
+Our tour works both ways, going north to south or south to north.

 Don’t forget, you can get out and explore anywhere you’d like along the way if there’s something you see that we didn’t recommend.